 Highest Quantity of Citations

-The most frequently cited standard by OSHA regulators lie within Fall Protection, namely “Duty to have Fall Protection.”
+OSHA’s most cited violations lie within Fall Protection, namely “Duty to have Fall Protection.”
 The regulations and standards can seem complicated with a lot of subparts and unfamiliar jargon.
 We are here to clear out the gunk and tell it to you straight.
 Protect the health and safety of your workers, but also your vulnerability for citations!
-Here’s what you need to know in a nutshell:
+Here’s what you need to know in a nutshell about the most common OSHA violations:

 - Protect from Sides and Edges: